 Lastly, when we reach a \IdrisData{Rec} description, we can discard the vector of offsets and return a \IdrisType{Pointer.Mu} with the same buffer, starting position and size as our input pointer.

-\subsection{Extracting one layer}
+\subsection{Extracting One Layer}

-By repeatedly poking the buffer, we can unfold a full layer.
-This operation's result is defined by induction on the description.
-It is identical to the definition of \IdrisFunction{Poke} except for the \IdrisData{Prod} case: instead of being content with a pointer for each of the subdescriptions, we demand a \IdrisFunction{Layer} for them too.
+By repeatedly poking the buffer, we can unfold a full layer of term.
+This operation is not part of the trusted core: provided that \IdrisFunction{poke} is correct then it will automatically be correct-by-construction.
+The result type is once again defined by induction on the description.
+It is essentially identical to the definition of \IdrisFunction{Poke} except for the \IdrisData{Prod} case: instead of being content with a pointer for each of the subdescriptions, we demand a \IdrisFunction{Layer} for them too.

 \ExecuteMetaData[SaferIndexed.idr.tex]{layerdata}